K-PaaS/application-platform-guide-eng/install/application_platform/paasta_ap_min.md

 - AZs

 Cloud Config examples provided in PaaS-TA are set from z1 to z6.
-Z1 to z3 are zones where PaaS-TA AP VMs are installed, and z4 to z6 are defined as zones where services are installed.
+Z1 to z3 are zones where PaaS-TA AP min VMs are installed, and z4 to z6 are defined as zones where services are installed.
 The reason for setting in three unit is for service tripleization, It may be set differently depending on the installation environment.

 - VM Types